National Employer Playbook

 External Mentorship Programs

-If the timing isn’t right for your organization to develop its own internal mentorship program, or if you don’t have the resources necessary, there are outside programs you may be able to make use of.
+If the timing isn’t right for your organization to develop its own internal mentorship program, or if you don’t have the necessary resources, there are outside programs you may be able to make use of.

 Joining an established mentorship program helps you: